 Breaking ground in 2015, The Bass embarked on a $12 million project to transform the visitor experience.
-From an expanded and more dynamic physical space to a new visual identity including name, logo and website, The Bass unveils a new space dedicated to more ambitious exhibitions and robust public programs on October 8, 2017.
+From an expanded and more dynamic physical space to a new visual identity including name, logo and website, The Bass unveiled a new space dedicated to more ambitious exhibitions and robust public programs on October 29, 2017.

 Exhibition Spaces – 12,800 sq. ft.

 The new Bass features four new galleries, for a total of eight, in addition to several connecting spaces, to host temporary exhibitions and permanent collection display.
-Three new galleries will be added and one will be renovated on the first floor for a total of six exhibition spaces on the main level.
-A second gallery will be added to the upper level along with a sizable lobby adjoining the two upstairs galleries, providing three exhibition spaces – two formal galleries – on the second floor.
-Of the galleries on the main floor, one will be dedicated to displaying the museum’s founding collection in dialogue with a series of rotating artist projects.
-Pascale Marthine Tayou’s exhibition Beautiful will be the first in this series.
+Three new galleries were added and one was renovated on the first floor for a total of six exhibition spaces on the main level.
+A second gallery was added to the upper level along with a sizable lobby adjoining the two upstairs galleries, providing three exhibition spaces – two formal galleries – on the second floor.
+Of the galleries on the main floor, one is dedicated to displaying the museum’s founding collection in dialogue with a series of rotating artist projects.
+Pascale Marthine Tayou’s exhibition Beautiful is the first in this series.
 In total, these new configurations create an additional 4,100 sq. ft. adding to the existing 8,700 sq. ft.

 Education Spaces – 5,200 sq. ft.